ErwanLucienMMV/ErwanLucienMMV/README.md

 ## Hello world! 👋

-My name is Erwan Maigne-Montamat  and I'm an IT enjoyer currently searching for a job
+My name is Erwan Maigne-Montamat  and I'm a french IT enjoyer currently searching for a job, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/erwan-maigne-montamat-16196a23a/) I'm down to learn about whatever tools and language you might need some more workforce

-## Things I'm decent at with the Front part
+## 🖥️ Things I'm decent at with the Front part

 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)
 ![CSS](https://img.shields.io/badge/CSS3-1572B6?style=flat-square&logo=css3&logoColor=white)